thu-spmi/ASR-Benchmarks/README.md

 ## WSJ

 This dataset contains about **80 hours** of training data, consisting of read sentences from the Wall Street Journal, recorded under clean conditions.
 Available from the LDC as WSJ0 under the catalog number [LDC93S6B](https://catalog.ldc.upenn.edu/LDC93S6B).
+The vocabulary size is 65K words.

 The evaluation dataset contains the simpler eval92 subset and the harder dev93 subset.